ExpediaGroup/graphql-kotlin/docs/server/spring-auto-config.md

 ---

 [graphql-kotlin-spring-server](https://github.com/ExpediaGroup/graphql-kotlin/tree/master/graphql-kotlin-spring-server)
-is a Spring Boot auto-configuration library that automatically configures beans required to start up reactive GraphQL web server.
+is a Spring Boot auto-configuration library that automatically configures beans required to start up a reactive GraphQL web server.

-At a minimum, in order for `graphql-kotlin-spring-server` to automatically configure your GraphQL web server you need to specify list of supported packages that can be scanned for exposing your schema objects through reflections.
+At a minimum, in order for `graphql-kotlin-spring-server` to automatically configure your GraphQL web server you need to specify a list of supported packages that can be scanned for exposing your schema objects through reflections.

 You can do this through the spring application config or by overriding the `SchemaGeneratorConfig` bean.
 See customization below.